.

 • Quality Control: Medical laboratories should implement quality control programs to ensure the accuracy and reliability of their testing.
 This entails regularly monitoring test results and analyzer/equipment performance, proficiency testing, and internal quality assessments.

-• Standard Operating Procedures: Medical laboratories should have well-documented (and regularly updated) standard operating procedures, or SOPs, for all laboratory processes.
-From sample tracking to data reporting and everything in between, SOPs should include protocols for identifying and reporting errors and variances, and correcting them promptly.
+• Standard Operating Procedures: Medical laboratories should have well-documented (and regularly updated) standard operating procedures for all laboratory processes.
+From sample tracking to data reporting and everything in between, SOPs should include protocols for identifying and reporting errors and variances, and then correcting them promptly.

 • Information Security: Medical laboratories should implement modern and robust data security protocols to protect patient privacy and prevent unauthorized access to Protected Health Information (PHI).
 This includes password protection, encryption, and restricted access to sensitive data.